MrBounty/HEG/README.md

 }
 ```

-You can then call the global variable from anywhere:
+You can then call the global client from anywhere:
 ```go
 var user User
 edgeGlobalClient.QuerySingle(edgeCtx, `